ailinnakaganeku/not-official-gcp-digital-leader/README.md

 #### 3.1.3.
 The Data Value Chain and Data Governance

-The **Data Value Chain**, also referred to as the data lifecycle, describes the sequential stages data undergoes from its initial creation to the point where it drives actionable insights or decisions.[1, 1, 1] These stages typically include: Ingest (data collection), Store, Process & Transform, Analyze, and Visualize (leading to Activation).
+The **Data Value Chain**, also referred to as the data lifecycle, describes the sequential stages data undergoes from its initial creation to the point where it drives actionable insights or decisions.
+These stages typically include: Ingest (data collection), Store, Process & Transform, Analyze, and Visualize (leading to Activation).

 **Data Governance** is an indispensable component for a successful data journey.
 It encompasses the comprehensive management of data to ensure its accuracy, consistency, and trustworthiness, while also ensuring it is handled securely.